 The second topic of the project is devoted to the development of a femtosecond fiber laser for applications in two-photon excited fluorescence microscopy.
 This task is done in collaboration with Prof. Maciej Wojtkowski from the Institute of Physical Chemistry, Polish Academy of Sciences (Warsaw, Poland).

 The research team involved in the Project consists of young, skilled and strongly motivated scientists well-prepared to solve scientific and technical problems in the wide range of optoelectronics and photonics.

-The project is conducted in close cooperation with three recognized partners: Dr. Aleksandra Foltynowicz (Umeå University, Sweden), Dr. Gerard Wysocki (Princeton University, US), and Dr. Piotr Masłowski (Nicolaus Copernicus University in Toruń, Poland), world leading researchers with proven track records in the field of optical frequency combs and laser spectroscopy.
+The project is conducted in close cooperation with recognized partners: Dr. Aleksandra Foltynowicz (Umeå University, Sweden), Dr. Gerard Wysocki (Princeton University, US), and Dr. Piotr Masłowski (Nicolaus Copernicus University in Toruń, Poland), world leading researchers with proven track records in the field of optical frequency combs and laser spectroscopy.